 The haunting ruins of Jerash are all that remain of the ancient city of Gerasa, destroyed in an earthquake in 749 CE.
 Buried under the desert sands, it took almost a thousand years for the ruins to be discovered - by the German explorer Ulrich Jasper Seetzen in 1806.

 One of the best preserved Roman cities in the Middle East, the ruined city of Jerash is Jordan's largest and most interesting Roman site.
-It was an important imperial centre, and home to Hadrian's arch, built in 129 CE in honour of the visit of the Emperor Hadrian, as well as a large Hippodrome, the site of the chariot races and room for 15,000 spectators.
+It was an important imperial centre, and home to Hadrian's arch, built in 129 CE in honour of the visit of the Emperor Hadrian, as well as a large Hippodrome with room for 15,000 spectators.
+Nowadays, there are daily performances in the hippodrome, reenacting some common activities of the time including military drills, mock gladiator battles, and a chariot race.

 The forum is one of the most distinctive parts of Jerash, because of its unusual shape, huge size and the 56 Ionic columns which surround it.
 The cardo maximus, the main road of the city is still paved with its original stones, and you can see the where the ancient chariot wheels have marked them.
 There is also a small museum which many of the most important artefacts from the site.

 As there's almost no signage, it's worth getting one of the guides at the ticket checkpoint to show you around and bring the ruins to life.
-There are also daily performances in the hippodrome, reenacting some common activities of the time including military drills, mock gladiator battles, and a chariot race.
+You can also do an organised tour from Amman if you prefer.